Baldwin I, Latin Emperor: Captivity and death

 For some time Baldwin's fate was uncertain, and in the meanwhile Henry, his brother, assumed the regency.
 Not until the middle of July the following year was it ascertained that he was dead.

 The circumstances of Baldwin's death are not exactly known.
-It seems that he was at first treated well as a valuable hostage, but was executed by the Bulgarian monarch in a sudden outburst of rage, perhaps in consequence of the revolt of Philippopolis, which passed into the hands of the Franks.
-According to a Bulgarian legend, Baldwin had caused his own downfall by trying to seduce Kaloyan's wife.
+There are several accounts of his fate; one being that he was at first treated well as a prisoner by Kaloyan despite refusing to release him at the request of the Pope—another says Kaloyan had Baldwin's hands and feet cut off and thrown in a ditch to die, while a third account says he refused the advances of the Bulgarian queen who then accused him of rape and had him executed.
 The historian George Acropolites reports that the Tsar had Baldwin's skull made into a drinking cup, just as had happened to Nicephorus I almost four hundred years before.

-Tsar Kaloyan wrote to Pope Innocent III, reporting that Baldwin had died in prison.
+Kaloyan wrote to Pope Innocent III, reporting that Baldwin had died in prison.
 A tower of the Tsarevets fortress of the medieval Bulgarian capital, Veliko Tarnovo, is still called Baldwin's Tower; supposedly, it was the tower where he was interned.

 It was not until July 1206 that the Latins in Constantinople had reliable information that Baldwin was dead.
 His brother Henry was crowned emperor in August.

 Back in Flanders, however, there seemed to be doubt whether Baldwin was truly dead.
-In any case, Baldwin's other brother Philip of Namur remained as regent, and eventually both of Baldwin's daughters, Joan and Margaret II, were to rule as countesses of Flanders.
+In any case, Baldwin's other brother Philip of Namur remained as regent, and eventually, both of Baldwin's daughters, Joan and Margaret II, were to rule as countesses of Flanders.

 Twenty years later, in 1225, a man appeared in Flanders claiming to be the presumed dead Baldwin.
 His claim soon became entangled in a series of rebellions and revolts in Flanders against the rule of Baldwin's daughter Jeanne.
 A number of people who had known Baldwin before the crusade rejected his claim, but he nonetheless attracted many followers from the ranks of the peasantry.
 Eventually unmasked as a Burgundian serf named Bertrand of Ray, the false Baldwin was executed in 1226.